Odoo Accounting - Profit & Loss and Balance Sheet Report

 In the accounting, Profit & Loss report shows the REVENUE, EXPENSES and PROFIT (or LOSS) of the company, for a period of time.

 The following is a typical P&L report format in Malaysia, which may varies depending on the country.
-You may see here the configuration for your report.
+You may see the configuration for your report, in the below.

 a) Sales = Income (Account Type/Reverse balance sign)